HuyHung0/pestudio-cli/README.md

 ## To do

 - [ ] Update the project pestudio-cli (now it throws exceptions due to changes to the lief library).
+  - [ ] Check old lief and new lief to be not miss any errors.

 - [ ] Update it with the newer data and features of pestudio.